luttje/gmod-net-mongodb/README.md

 The documentation contains examples, explanations and (automatically generated) references for all the exposed functionality.

 The API Documentation is generated when a contributor pushes to the `main` branch.
 This is done using a GitHub Workflow with [DocFx](https://dotnet.github.io/docfx/).
 You can find those docs on [this GitHub Pages Environment](https://luttje.github.io/gmod-net-mongodb/).

-## Contributing

-If you have some suggestions or questions feel free to drop an issue.